victor-simon/Asus-G771JM-Hackintosh/README.md

  - Applied `USB3_PRW 0x0D (instant wake)` patch to fix USB causing wake after sleep.
  - Applied `[bat] Asus G75VW` patch for battery status support.
  - Applied [patches to disable Nvidia Optimus](https://www.insanelymac.com/forum/topic/295584-disabling-nvidia-optimus-card-on-all-laptops/) and improve battery life.

+**OpenCore Related:**

+ - Note that I experienced issues with restart failing while using OpenCore and for that reason chose to stick with Clover for now, but OpenCore is pretty much the standard bootloader now when it comes to macOS.
+ - Follow [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) specific to Haswell Laptops  to get started.
+ - Note that (like with Clover), I had to set the bootloader resolution to 1024x768 in OpenCore or display output was garbled;  To do this edit `UEFI -> Output -> Resolution` in the OpenCore `config.plist` and set it to 1024x768.
+ - There were also issues with `AppleALC` causing the system to fail on boot when `alcid` boot arg was present (or having DeviceProperties set for audio);  I believe this is due to needing the GFX0 -> IGPU and B0D3 -> HDAU patches in place  (I quickly tested using a patched DSDT and this fixed it; Still need to test with OpenCore hotpatch instead).
+ - Getting Battery Status and AsusSMC/Keyboard Backlight requires DSDT edits, since I couldn't find any SSDT-based equivlents for this, however using a DSDT with OpenCore is not recommended, since it applies the ACPI to _all operating systems_ in a multiboot setup, so be careful when going this route.
+ - If migrating from Clover, ensure you've upgraded to Big Sur via the suggested `Preboot` method above, or OpenCore will fail to detect the macOS partition.